VenkateshBudamala/Hydro-ML-Emulator/README.md

 - Catchment Hydrology: Simulate water flow in river catchments.
 - Hydrodynamic Modeling: Analyze water levels and velocities in river networks.

-Note: It can be useful for any physcial model optimization, by including your own physical model simulator in Functions.py
 ---

 ## **📞 Contact**